 This year, I’m working on a group of seasonal landscapes that capture the wonder and magic of the natural world, both real and imagined.
-Frosty Morning is the first completed scene in the series.
-Note cards are available in my Etsy Shop.
-I’m working on the Spring scene now and you can follow its progress on Facebook and Instagram.
+Frosty Morning, Mossy Glen and Harvest Time are available as jigsaw puzzles and note cards in my shop here.

 I rummaged through my stash looking for anything transparent and shiny and found strings of different sized vintage glass beads.
 Most of these were given to me years ago by an old family friend who was cleaning out boxes of misc. stuff she inherited.

 Looking to recreate the ice crystal droplets I saw that January morning, I sewed glass beads to different points along the wrapped wire branches (see part 3).

 I must have sewn hundreds of beads onto all of the the branches.
 It seemed like I couldn’t add too many!

 If you’ve followed me for a while, you’ll know that I don’t really subscribe to the less is more theory.
 More is more would be more accurate.

 I made some of the branches completely white with frost, with both clear ice drops and red berries.